 Antidepressant withdrawal symptoms can last for a few weeks to a few months.

 Typically, doctors advise that discontinuation symptoms are self-limiting and resolve within a couple of weeks.

-Many treatment and self-care options exist to help people safely come off citalopram while minimizing any potential symptoms.
+Many treatments and self-care options exist to help people safely come off citalopram while minimizing potential symptoms.
 Options include:

 - Discussing medication cessation with a doctor: A person should always speak with their doctor before making any medication changes.
 Suddenly stopping antidepressant use increases the risk of severe symptoms.

 - Taking a tapering-off approach: Doctors typically advise people to reduce their antidepressant dosage slowly — usually over

 2 to 4 weeks.
 This advice is especially relevant for those who have been taking the medication for an extended time or are on a higher dosage.

 - Taking medication for withdrawal symptoms: Some withdrawal symptoms may respond to medications.
 For example, people can try using pain relievers for muscle aches or sleep medications for insomnia.